New Referrers

 • the database will only be accessed by members of the SSENDIAS team

-• completely confidential and not shared with anyone else unless I have given specific permission or there are safeguarding concerns
+• completely confidential and not shared with anyone else unless you have given specific permission or there are safeguarding concerns

-• ‘forgotten’ if I ask this to happen
+• ‘forgotten’ if you ask this to happen

 If you would like to give us consent to speak to any professionals on your behalf, please complete our consent form